+The Library adopts the following policy:
-The unlawful manufacture, distribution, dispensing, possession, or use of alcohol, marijuana, illicit drugs, or controlled substances by any employee is prohibited on the premises and in the mobile units of the Library.
-Reporting to work under the influence of any of the above substances, including medical marijuana, to the extent that the employee's ability to perform job duties safely and satisfactorily is adversely affected, is likewise prohibited.

-Any violation of the above prohibition will result in disciplinary action against the employee up to and including termination and possible referral for prosecution consistent with applicable federal, state, and local law.

-The Illinois Drug Free Workplace Act requires that, as a condition of employment with the Library, all employees will abide by the terms of the policy and notify the Executive Director of any criminal drug statute conviction for a violation occurring in the workplace no later than five days after such a conviction.

-The Library may require an employee who violates these provisions to participate satisfactorily in a drug abuse assistance or rehabilitation program.
+- 1.-The unlawful manufacture, distribution, dispensing, possession, or use of alcohol, marijuana, illicit drugs, or controlled substances by any employee is prohibited on the premises and in the mobile units of the Library.
+Reporting to work under the influence of any of the above substances, including without limitation medical marijuana, to the extent that the employee's ability to perform job duties safely and satisfactorily is adversely affected, is likewise prohibited. - 2.-Any violation of the above prohibition will result in disciplinary action against the employee up to and including termination and possible referral for prosecution consistent with applicable federal, state, and local law. - 3.-The Illinois Drug Free Workplace Act requires that, as a condition of employment with the Library, all employees will abide by the terms of the policy and notify the Executive Director of any criminal drug statute conviction for a violation occurring in the workplace no later than five days after such a conviction. - 4.-The Library may require an employee who violates these provisions to participate satisfactorily in a drug abuse assistance or rehabilitation program.
 Information on such programs will be provided by Library administration.
-A request to participate in such a program does not excuse the employee from possible further disciplinary action.

-The Library will make available to employees, as appropriate, educational material and programs on the dangers of substance abuse in the workplace.
-In addition, the Library will provide training to assist in identifying and addressing substance abuse by employees.

-The Library will take adequate measures to inform employees of this policy, including a statement that employee compliance with this policy is mandatory.
-(Adopted 11-13-96; Last Revised 3-16-21, Effective 4-1-21)
+A request to participate in such a program does not excuse the employee from possible further disciplinary action. - 5.-The Library will make available to employees, as appropriate, educational material and programs on the dangers of substance abuse in the workplace.
+In addition, the Library will provide training to assist in identifying and addressing substance abuse by employees. - 6.-The Library will take adequate measures to inform employees of this policy, including a statement that employee compliance with this policy is mandatory.
+(Adopted 11-13-96; Last Revised 5-21-19, Effective 7-1-19)